Skip to main content

 For example, a common polymorphism in the AR gene involves a variable number of CAG trinucleotide repeats in exon 1.
 Shorter CAG repeat lengths are associated with increased AR transcriptional activity and hypersensitivity to androgens, while longer repeats correlate with reduced activity and androgen insensitivity.

-In the context of male Testosterone Replacement Therapy (TRT), a patient with shorter AR CAG repeats might experience enhanced androgenic effects, potentially requiring lower testosterone doses to achieve therapeutic benefits, yet simultaneously exhibiting a higher risk of like erythrocytosis or prostatic changes at standard doses.
+In the context of male Testosterone Replacement Therapy (TRT), a patient with shorter AR CAG repeats might experience enhanced androgenic effects, potentially requiring lower testosterone doses to achieve therapeutic benefits, yet simultaneously exhibiting a higher risk of side effects like erythrocytosis or prostatic changes at standard doses.

 Conversely, individuals with longer CAG repeats may necessitate higher doses to overcome receptor insensitivity, requiring careful titration to ensure efficacy without compromising safety.
 Similar genetic variations exist for estrogen receptors, influencing tissue-specific responses to estrogenic compounds and thereby impacting the safety profile of estrogen replacement therapies, particularly concerning breast and uterine tissue.